 The following size comparisons can be useful for monitoring food intake when dining out:

-- three-fourths of a cup is a golf ball
+- quarter of a cup is a golf ball

 - one-half of a cup is a tennis ball

 - 1 ounce (oz) of nuts is a loose handful

 - 1 teaspoon is 1 playing die

 - 1 tablespoon is a thumb tip